 By Gary Martens

-We are beginning a series of articles focusing on “A Path to a New Energy Economy” where we want to introduce the issues around the proposed Energy East pipeline.
+This the second article in a series focusing on “A Path to a New Energy Economy” where we want to introduce the issues around the proposed Energy East pipeline.
 This pipeline will pass very close to Isle de Chenes, Landmark and Ste.
 Anne.
 The series will conclude with a free public lecture about the proposed pipeline on February 15, 2017 at the Jake Epp Public Library.